|

 - The Manistee Branch, which went west from Milton Junction (a.k.a.
 Orono

 Junction) two miles north of Reed City.
-The branch split at Deer Lake, with one spur
+At Deer Lake there was a junction for the

-heading southwest toward Lake Junction (the end of this line is called either "Raiguel"
+Deer Lake Branch which went southwest toward Lake Junction (the end of that line

-or "Ralguel"), while the other line went through Luther to Carey (Carrey).
+went through Luther to Carey (Carrey).
+It was abandoned in 1905

 - The Missaukee Branch:

-then NNE to Michelson Mill (in Roscommon County) – that last part completed in 1912.
+then NNE to Michelson Mill (in Roscommon County).

-The Missaukee Branch “complex” (of lines) included a number of branch lines that
+- The Missaukee Branch "complex" (of lines) included four sub-branch

 - Jennings Branch – left the Missaukee Branch at Round Lake Junction and